gavinbaker999/Projects/fathom/joker/README.md

 ### Prerequisites

-To run locally you need the [MySQL server](https://dev.mysql.com/downloads/) to be installed  - note the password you set for the user root.
+To run locally you need the [MySQL server](https://dev.mysql.com/downloads/) to be installed.

 ### Database Structure

-To import joke data into database and create the jokedata table,
+To import joke data into database and create the jokedata table, change to the public\js directory and execute

     $mysql --local_infile=1 -u root -p < dbcreate.sql

-Note: If you recieve an error importing the joke data, you may have to check if the local_infile global variable is disabled.
+Note: This assumes you are loging on to the MySQL database server as user 'root', you will be prompted to enter a password.
+If you recieve an error importing the joke data, you may have to check if the local_infile global variable is disabled.
 To enable local_infile,

     mysql> SET GLOBAL local_infile=1;
     Query OK, 0 rows affected (0.00 sec)

-The database host is assumed to be **localhost** and the database table name can not be changed.
+Update the file public\js\settings.js with the database host and logon details .The database table name can not be changed.

 ## Build Procedures

 The following describes the build procedures.

 ### Command Line Build:

+To install all the required NodeJS modules, you only need to do this once or to update your installation.

 	$npm install